Michigan’s Little Bavaria

 All the settlements grew as farms replaced the pine forests.
 Immigration continued through the end of the 19th century as friends and relatives of settlers joined them in Michigan.
 Many were craftsmen and businessmen who continued their same trades here.
 Frankenmuth established a reputation for its flour, saw and woolen mills.
 They also produced beer, cheese, and sausage.
 A half dozen hotels served travelers.
 Agricultural and self-sustaining businesses were the norm.

 Great changes were in store after World War II.
 The development of the interstate highways led the community into the tourism industry and the town capitalized its assets.
 Local pride in its government, schools, and civic organizations led the town in the 1960’s through the 1980’s to become a “bedroom” community for families.
 Economic and civic vitality serve the community as it prides itself on believing that all businesses have to work together.
 Cohesiveness and mutually agreed upon goals allow the city to face the future with confidence.
+Today Frankenmuth is known as Michigan's "Little Bavaria".
 For more information on the history of Frankenmuth, visit the Frankenmuth Historical Museum.